krathalan/wtwitch/README.md

 > `$ man -l wtwitch.1`

 ## Bugs and feature requests
-Please file requests and report any bugs at: https://todo.sr.ht/~krathalan/wtwitch
-Alternatively, you may send them via email to: ~krathalan/wtwitch@todo.sr.ht
+Please file requests and report any bugs at: https://todo.sr.ht/~krathalan/wtwitch Alternatively, you may send them via email to: ~krathalan/wtwitch@todo.sr.ht

 If you are reporting a bug, please attach a debug log.

-To start wtwitch in debug mode, set the environment variable WTWITCH_DEBUG=on.
+To start wtwitch in debug mode, set the environment variable `WTWITCH_DEBUG=on`.
 You should also redirect all output to a log file.
 You can run wtwitch in debug mode in a one-off command like so:

 `WTWITCH_DEBUG=on wtwitch [command] &> debug.log`